Cardboard Bed Frame Eco-Friendly

 - Measure Your Mattress: Match your frame’s interior dimensions to your mattress size (Twin, Full, Queen, etc.).
 Add 1–2 inches for breathing room.

 - Cut & Assemble: Cut panels for the base, sides, and supports.
 Use glue and tape generously to secure joints.
-Clamp or weight parts during drying for stability.
+Weight parts during drying for stability.

 - Finish & Dry: Let the structure cure overnight.
 Smooth edges with duct tape, then paint or decorate to your taste.

 Need a visual guide?
-Our DIY bed frame ideas article walks through creative setups you can adapt to cardboard.
-Also, if you’re looking to make a full eco-conscious upgrade, see our article on eco-friendly bedding sets.
+Our DIY bed frame projects article walks through creative setups you can adapt to cardboard.
+For a complete eco-conscious upgrade, explore our eco-friendly bedding sets.

 Tips to Enhance Durability

 Although cardboard is lightweight, it can be incredibly strong with a few smart adjustments.
 Think of it like a bridge—the more structure and reinforcement you add, the more weight it can bear.
-For more support tips, refer to our platform bed frame durability guide.
+For more support tips, see our platform bed frame durability guide.

 - Use Thick or Layered Cardboard: Minimum 5mm thickness or double layers increase resilience.